Real Fish That Are So Horrifying You May Never Want To Get In The Ocean Ever Again

 4. Snaggletooth Fish

 The Snaggletooth Fish has no scales and sharp, needle-like teeth.
-It uses a bioluminescent red chin barbel as a lure to attract small prey into striking distance.
+It uses a bioluminescent red chin barbel as a lure to attract small prey within striking distance.

 5. Barreleye Fish

-This freaky-looking fish isn't as "I'll seriously EAT YOU" as the other fish we've seen so far, it's characteristics are creepy enough to lead your imagination into dark territory.
-Its tubular and telescoping eyes protrude from their heads.
-Their heads are also transparent domes of soft tissue though, so that's kind of gross and creepy.
+This freaky-looking fish isn't as "I'll seriously EAT YOU" as the other fish we've seen so far, but its characteristics are creepy enough to lead your imagination into dark territory.
+Its tubular and telescoping eyes protrude from its head.
+Their heads are also transparent domes of soft tissue, which is kind of gross and creepy.

 6. Black Dragonfish

-This deep-sea predator can be found at depths of 3,000-10,000 feet deep.
-The Black Dragonfish has a black stomach so that after it eats a luminescent fish, other fish can't see.
+This deep-sea predator can be found at depths of 3,000 to 10,000 feet.
+The Black Dragonfish has a black stomach so that after it eats a luminescent fish, other fish can't see it.

 7. The Viper Fish

-This ugly predator on the smaller side (if up to nearly 2 feet long is small, anyway) has a jaw that can unhinge for the sole purpose of consuming prey.
-Viper fish lure prey in with light-producing organs called photophores and they come into shallower waters in the nighttime.
+This ugly predator, on the smaller side (if up to nearly 2 feet long is small, anyway), has a jaw that can unhinge for the sole purpose of consuming prey.
+Viper fish lure prey in with light-producing organs called photophores, and they come into shallower waters at night.

 8. Moray Eel

-This ambush predator's teeth are designed to tear flesh or grasp slippery prey and they secrete a toxic mucus over their scaleless skin.
-They can live as long as 30 years and get as big as 13 feet long.
-They can eat octopus and lion fish without issue and are considered apex predators in their respective ocean ecosystems!
+This ambush predator's teeth are designed to tear flesh or grasp slippery prey, and they secrete a toxic mucus over their scaleless skin.
+They can live as long as 30 years and grow as large as 13 feet long.
+They can eat octopus and lionfish without issue and are considered apex predators in their respective ocean ecosystems!

 9. Hatchet Fish

-Their entire depth range spans from 50 to 1,500 meters deep into the ocean and they have large eyes that usually angle upwards and are sometimes tube-shaped.
+Their entire depth range spans from 50 to 1,500 meters deep in the ocean, and they have large eyes that usually angle upwards and are sometimes tube-shaped.
 They're creepy.

 10. Coffinfish

-The Coffinfish is a species of sea toad that can be found as far as 983 feet deep in the ocean.
-Their body is covered in tiny spines and fills its body with water to puff up (almost like a pufferfish) as a defense mechanism!
+The Coffinfish is a species of sea toad that can be found as deep as 983 feet in the ocean.
+Their body is covered in tiny spines, and they fill their bodies with water to puff up (almost like a pufferfish) as a defense mechanism!

 11. Black Swallower Fish

-The Black Swallower Fish usually comes in around 10 inches but shockingly it can consume prey up to 10x larger than itself, which is practically unfathomable.
-It creeps through the ocean around 700 to 2,700 feet deep.
-This freaky fish has swallowed fish so large, it couldn't digest the prey faster than it could decompose in it's stomach, releasing gas that brought corpses to the surface waters.
+The Black Swallower Fish usually measures around 10 inches, but shockingly, it can consume prey up to 10 times larger than itself, which is practically unfathomable.
+It creeps through the ocean at depths of 700 to 2,700 feet.
+This freaky fish has swallowed fish so large that it couldn't digest the prey faster than it could decompose in its stomach, releasing gas that brought corpses to the surface waters.

 12. Sea Slugs

-The carnivorous sea slug may seem like a low priority nightmare being a tad on the small side but the gelatinous vacuum cleaner for a head is precisely the sort of thing that should give you the heebeejeebees.
+The carnivorous sea slug may seem like a low-priority nightmare due to its small size, but the gelatinous vacuum cleaner for a head is precisely the sort of thing that should give you the heebie-jeebies.

 13. Stargazer